nivoset/demo-react-app/README.md

 ### Components (`/components`) - Mostly Pure Presentation

 **Why mostly no business logic here?**
 Components in `/components` are designed to be reusable, testable, and easy to reason about.
-They receive data via props and communicate via callbacks, with minimal knowledge of business rules or state management.
+They receive data via props and communicate via callbacks, with minimal knowledge of business rules or state management, and preferably none.

 **Pure Presentation Examples:**
 - **`CustomerDetailsPanel`**: Receives customer data and KYC result as props.
 No logic, just displays what it's told.
 - **`TransactionsTable`**: Pure table rendering.
 No knowledge of filtering, sorting, or data fetching.
 - **`KycDecisionBadge`**: Just displays a badge.
 Color and text come from props.

-**Reusable Utility Exception:**
-- **`CustomerSearch`**: Has minimal business logic (event bridging) but lives in `/components` because:
-  - It's a reusable utility that other parts of the app can use
-  - The logic is self-contained and hides implementation details
-  - Organizational clarity: developers know "this is a component I can just use"
-  - Sometimes practical organization (discoverability, ease of use) takes precedence over strict purity

-**Benefit**: Components can be used anywhere, tested in isolation, and won't break when business rules change.
-The directory serves as a "things you can use" location.
+**Feature-Specific Organization:**
+- **Dashboard Components** (`/views/dashboard/components/`): Co-located with dashboard views because:
+  - They're specific to the dashboard feature
+  - Easier to discover and maintain when grouped together
+  - Clear ownership - these belong to the dashboard feature
+  - Still reusable within the dashboard feature scope

+**Global Components** (`/components/`):
+- Components used across multiple features (e.g., `FeatureFlagsPanel`)
+- Truly application-wide utilities

+**Benefit**: Feature-specific components are easier to find and maintain.
+Global components remain discoverable in the root components directory.

 ### Views (`/views`) - UI + Logic Integration